Old-Fashioned Strawberry Ice Cream

 Instructions

-• Prepare ice cream maker by freezing the canister.
+• Prep canister.
+Prepare ice cream maker by freezing the canister.
 Many machines require at least 24 hours of chilling, so don’t forget to do this first.

-• Make the sugared strawberries.
-Combine the sliced strawberries, lemon juice, and 1/4 cup sugar in a small saucepan.
+• Make the strawberry syrup.
+Combine the sliced strawberries, lemon juice, and ¼ cup of sugar in a small saucepan.
 Bring to a simmer over medium-low heat and simmer for 3 minutes.
 Turn off the heat and mash with a potato masher or fork until it is like a sauce with some berry pieces still intact.
 If you do not want pieces of berries in the finished ice cream, run it through a food processor or use a stick blender.

-• Heat the milk and cream with some of sugar.
-Add the milk, cream, and 1/2 cup of the sugar to a large saucepan.
-Over medium heat, warm the mixture until it is very warm (175 degrees), about 5 minutes.
+• Heat the milk.
+Add the milk, cream, and ½ cup of sugar to a large saucepan.
+Over medium heat, warm the mixture until it is very warm (175℉), for about 5 minutes.
 It should be steaming but not simmering

-• Beat the eggs and remaining sugar.
+• Beat the eggs.
 While the mixture is heating, combine the egg yolks with the remaining cup of sugar.
 Beat until it turns lighter yellow in color.
 A hand mixer works well for this.

-• Temper the eggs by slowly adding some of the warm milk.
-Remove the milk mixture from the heat, and half a cup at a time, add roughly half of it to the egg mixture.
+• Temper the eggs.
+Remove the milk mixture from the heat, and add half a cup at a time to the egg mixture.
 Mix after each addition.
+Add until half the milk mixture is gone.
 Adding the warm milk slowly prevents it from cooking the eggs.
-Once you’ve added about half of the milk mixture into the eggs, pour the entire milk- egg mixture back into the saucepan.
-Heat over medium and cook, stirring constantly, until the mixture is 185 degrees, or has thickened enough the coat the back of a spoon.
+Once you’ve added about half of the milk mixture into the eggs, pour the entire milk-egg mixture back into the saucepan.
+Heat over medium and cook, stirring constantly, until the mixture is 185℉, or has thickened enough to coat the back of a spoon.
 Do not boil.

-• Chill the custard and strawberries.
-Remove custard from heat and stir in the salt.
+• Strain and chill.
+Remove the custard from the heat and stir in the salt.
 Strain the mixture using a strainer or cheesecloth set over a large bowl.
-Allow to cool at room temperature, then cover and place in fridge until very cold- at least 6 hours, up to overnight.
+Allow it to cool at room temperature, then cover and place it in the fridge until very cold- at least 6 hours, up to overnight.
+Cover and refrigerate the strawberry syrup too.

 • Churn.
 Remove custard from fridge and set up ice cream maker, according to manufacturer's instructions.
-Churn until it is the consistency of soft serve ice cream, then add the strawberry mixture.
+Pour custard in and churn until it is the consistency of soft serve ice cream, then add the strawberry mixture.
 Let the machine run a few more minutes until the ice cream is pink and the berries are distributed throughout.

 • Freeze.
-Cover and refreeze 2-4 hours until hardened.
+Place in a freezer-safe loaf pan, cover, and refreeze for 2-4 hours until hardened.
 Scoop and serve.
-Will last up to week in the freezer, stored in an airtight container with plastic wrap pressed on top.
+It will last up to one week in the freezer, stored in an airtight container with plastic wrap pressed on top.
 Let the ice cream sit at room temperature for a few minutes before scooping.

 Notes